Zero Emission Vehicle Infrastructure Program - How to apply

 Ottawa, ON K1A 0E4

-Where applicants submit a copy of the required files by courier or registered mail postmarked by June 22, 2021 (23:59 Eastern Daylight Time), we request that copies of the required files on a memory stick be included in the package, clearly marked with the name of the organization and the title of the project.
+Where applicants submit a copy of the required files by courier or registered mail postmarked by the appropriate submission deadline we request that copies of the required files on a memory stick be included in the package, clearly marked with the name of the organization and the title of the project.
 If you are submitting by courier, it is recommended that you inform us by e-mail that you are doing so.

 The application must include an attestation that a duly authorized officer of the applicant organization has signed and dated.
 If the attestation page is not included, the application will not be considered complete and will receive no further consideration.
 The attestation page is included in the application package on the program’s website.